varshithanethi/Nutirtion-Agent-/README.md

 * No app download, no manual tracking — just **smart, contextual wellness conversations**.
 * A powerful step toward **scaling personalized nutrition** for millions without hiring a dietician.
 * Think of it as **ChatGPT + your dietitian + health journal — all rolled into one.**
+* **Every response is personalized, explainable, and continuously improving.**
+* Works entirely on free-tier IBM Cloud — making **enterprise-level AI accessible to anyone**.

 ---

-## 📈 Future Enhancements
+## 📊 Future Enhancements

-* 🔍 Visual input: food photos or grocery labels
-* 🔊 Voice-based conversations
-* 🌐 Code Engine UI for React-based web frontend
+* 🌐 Multi-language support for regional Indian languages
-* 👩‍⚕️ Integration with wearable devices for health metrics
-* 🧬 Personalized plans using health record APIs
 * 📊 Dashboard to track long-term nutrition habits
+* 📲 Mobile-first UI using Watsonx-hosted frontend
+* 🚨 Allergy detection with prompt clarification
+* 🌿 Eco-conscious recommendations based on local sourcing
+* 💼 Integration with telehealth or e-pharmacy platforms
+* 📆 Meal calendar planner with reminders
+* 🛋️ Auto-generate grocery list by week

 ---